jonathonwright/ipycles/README.md

 iPyCLES project is a Large Eddy Simulation model (PyCLES) coupled with stable water isotope tracer components.
-Now the isotopic components are still developing, so most parts of iPyCLES are same as PyCLES, but fixed some bugs about python 3 environemnt and local system settings.
+The isotopic components are still under development, so most parts of iPyCLES are identical to PyCLES with updates for compatibility with python3 and local system settings.

-## Installation of ipycles in Linux and wsl2: (tested with ubuntu, Debian and Centos):
+## Installation of iPyCLES in Linux and wsl2: (tested with ubuntu, Debian and Centos):
 Important system environments needed to be installed:

 `$ sudo apt-get install gcc gfortran-8 csh`

-Here the **gfortran version** should be lower than 9 (the lastest version until May, 2021), or some files can't be compiled.
+Here the **gfortran version** should be lower than 9 (the latest version as of May, 2021), or some files can't be compiled.

 We recommend using [conda](https://docs.conda.io/en/latest/) as the package management system and environment management system for python environment settings.
 Miniconda can be downloaded using **wget**: